tjunghans/lectures/fe-testing/articles/testing-basics.md

 # Testing Basics
 This article covers the basics very quickly.
 Most of it is derived from [Christian Johansen's excellent book, Test-Driven JavaScript Development](http://tddjs.com).

+Following now are some terms that you should become familiar with when testing.

 ## The Unit Test
->The unit test is a piece of code that tests a piece of production code.
+- a piece of code that tests a piece of production code
+- should be easy and fast to run (otherwise developers won't run them)
+- should test software components in isolation
+- no test should depend on another test
+- dependencies need sometimes be mocked or stubbed
+- should be runnable at any time

 Source: Christian Johansen, http://tddjs.com

 ## Assertions